Lyonnais

 Start Here

-Robust flavors arise from the slow braising of pork offal, a symphony of rustic notes with a hint of mustard heat.
+Robust flavors arise from the slow braising of pork offal, rustic notes with a hint of mustard heat.

 Why start here · Andouillette introduces you to Lyon’s love for hearty, rustic flavors and traditional techniques.